What Is Indoor Air Quality Testing?

-How Often Should Indoor Air Quality Testing Be Done In A Commercial Setting?
+How Often Should Commercial Air Quality Testing Be Done

-symptoms that happen at work and go away when they leave the office—such as headaches, coughing, shortness of breath, or feeling tired.
+Other workers experience symptoms that happen at work and go away when they leave the office—such as headaches, coughing, shortness of breath, or feeling tired.
 Asthma and some causes of pneumonia are also signs of poor IAQ.
-However, not all exposure to poor IAQ results in symptoms.
+However, not all exposure to poor indoor air quality results in symptoms.

 As a standard part of IAQ testing, professionals look for many possible sources of chemicals and contaminants in the air.